 After 200 years of neglect, it's finally been recognised as one of the world's most beautiful buildings.

 A crowded, chaotic city, Dehli can be confronting for first timers, but rewarding nonetheless.
-It is a city saturated in history and culture, where grand British Colonial buildings stand alongside ancient Indian architecture; internationally renown cuisine is served from roadside vendors and suave five-star restaurants.
-Rickshaw around its modern buildings, vast slums, its massive forts, temples and mosques.
+It is a city saturated in history and culture, where grand British Colonial buildings stand alongside ancient Indian architecture; internationally renowned cuisine is served from roadside vendors and suave five-star restaurants.
+Take a rickshaw around its modern buildings, vast slums, its massive forts, temples and mosques.